 Given that trucking accidents can be fatal and often result in catastrophic injuries, government laws make it mandatory for trucking firms to have insurance policies with high policy limits.
 Over the years, Cellino Law has represented truck accident victims who have sustained severe injuries, including:

 - Broken bones

-Victims who suffer such severe injuries require extensive treatment, rehabilitation, and may even need life-long care in some instances.
-Through their skills and experience, our attorneys ensure that the victims and their families receive their much-deserved compensation for the injuries suffered and other damages that came as a result of the truck accident.
+Victims who suffer such severe injuries require extensive treatment, and rehabilitation, and may even need life-long care in some instances.
+Our legal team which specializes in truck accident lawsuits ensures that the victims and their families receive their much-deserved compensation for the injuries suffered and other damages that came as a result of the accident.

 Federal Regulations Concerning Large Trucks